LEMON CURD LINZER COOKIES

 • Sift the flour into a large mixing bowl.
 Add the unsalted butter, granulated sugar, egg yolk, sour cream, and salt.

-Using your hands or a pastry cutter, begin by tossing the ingredients together, then knead the mixture by working from the sides to the center and from the bottom to the top until a smooth dough forms, about 5–7 minutes.
+Using your hands or a pastry cutter, gently combine the ingredients, then knead the dough by working from the sides toward the center and from the bottom up until smooth dough forms, about 5 to 7 minutes.

-• Divide the dough into two equal portions, gently flatten into round discs, and wrap each tightly in plastic wrap.
-Chill the discs in the refrigerator for at least 2 hours.
+• Divide the dough into two equal portions.
+Gently flatten each into a round disc and wrap tightly in plastic wrap.
+Chill in the refrigerator for at least 2 hours.

-• When ready to cut out the cookies, remove the dough from the fridge and let it sit at room temperature for 10 minutes, before you try to roll it.
+• When ready to cut out the cookies, remove the dough from the refrigerator and let it sit at room temperature for about 10 minutes before rolling.

-• Roll out the cookie dough to 1/4-inch thickness on a floured surface, using a lightly floured rolling pin.
-Sprinkle more flour on the dough and rolling pin as needed if the dough becomes too sticky.
+• Roll out the dough to 1/4 inch thickness on a lightly floured surface using a floured rolling pin.
+Add more flour as needed if the dough becomes sticky.

 • Use an offset spatula to transfer the cookies to the parchment-lined baking sheet, spacing them about 1 inch apart.